Ten years on, Athens 2004 gives Greece little to cheer

 "Celebrate for what?," said Eleni Goliou, who runs a grocery store in the capital.
 "They spent money they didn't have - our money, taxpayers' money - on a big party.
 You see any money left for a celebration?" she asked with a shrug.

-After failing in a bid to host the centennial Olympics in 1996, Greece, founder of the ancient and modern Olympics, was awarded the 2004 Games after defeating favorites Rome.
+After failing in a bid to host the centennial Olympics in 1996, Greece, founder of the ancient and modern Olympics, was awarded the 2004 Games after defeating favourites Rome.

 JOYFUL REACTION